openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

         more information and to post any questions/comments.
 The proposed deadline for comments before acceptance is <*Target Accepted Date*>.

         Once the ticket is accepted, removal can happen at any time.
+If you believe that <*techonology name*> is valuable and wish to make a case for retaining it and taking over its maintainership, please speak up on the issue linked above.

         Thanks,
         <*Your name*>